So, you live in a tiny space. That’s fabulous! Who really needs a whole bunch of rooms anyway? Small is beautiful.

 Here’s a feng shui rule to live by if you live in a one-room space: do your best to make it feel like a bedroom at night and a not-bedroom during the day.
 This will enhance both your sleep and your waking activities. (i.e. you won’t feel like working at night or sleeping during the day.)
-Futons are great for this purpose, and so are things like folding tables and desks.
+Futons are great for this purpose, and so are things like folding tables and laptop stands.
 (Check out this video for inspiration.)

-Activate the Bagua Areas
+Step 3: Activate the Bagua Areas

 As you may know, the Bagua is the feng shui floor plan, which reveals the nine sections of your space and how the correspond to major areas of your life.
 Because you have a small space or a room, your bagua will be very simple!
 You can see each of the nine areas just by looking around the room.
 Most feng shui books and blogs coach you to find the bagua of an entire house, but the same principles apply to a single room.
 When figuring out your bagua, simply consider the main door to the room as you would the front door to the space.
 If you don’t already know the bagua areas of your room, you can discover them here.